confluentinc/examples/clients/cloud/python/README.md

 For more information see the librdkafka docs on which this python producer is built: https://github.com/edenhill/librdkafka/wiki/Using-SSL-with-librdkafka

-# Example 1: Hello World!
+# Example 1: Basic Produce & Consume

 In this example, the producer writes Kafka data to a topic in your Kafka cluster.
 Each record has a key representing a username (e.g. `alice`) and a value of a count, formatted as json (e.g. `{"count": 0}`).